ashrae27/scripts/README.md

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 68.5.26.44 (public IP address)

-Machines within the network can only be accessed by _____.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+Machines within the network can only be accessed by JumpBox VM Which machine did you allow to access your ELK VM?
+JumpBox What was its IP address?

 A summary of the access policies in place can be found in the table below.